sphereio/sphere-hello-api/groovy/README.md

 ## How to run
  1. Create an account and project at http://admin.sphere.io if you don't have one yet
- 2. Navigate to developers -> API clients and copy your permissions and project key into the config.groovy file.
+ 2. Navigate to "Developers" -> "API CIENTS" and copy your permissions and project key into the `config.groovy` file.
- 3. Run to fetch data from the API:
+ 3. Run application to fetch data from the API:
    * just call  `groovy apidump.groovy`
    * play with adding calls to other endpoints and play with the results.
-The SPHERE.IO API documentation at http://dev.sphere.io/ is your friend
+The SPHERE.IO API documentation located at http://dev.sphere.io/ is your friend.
- 4. (optional) If you feel like wanting show a Browser window, start the minimal webserver (depending on your Ivy environment you may have to adjust the servlet API @Grab statement)
+ 4. (optional) If you feel like wanting to show a Browser window, start the minimal webserver (depending on your Ivy environment, you may have to adjust the servlet API `@Grab` statement)
    * run `groovy ./server.groovy`
    * open http://localhost:8080/index.groovy in your Browser
-   * start playing around in the template part of index.groovy.
+   * start playing around in the template part of `index.groovy`.
 See http://groovy.codehaus.org/Groovlets with the MarkupBuilder for documentation.